spikesagal/freemason/README.md

 build.write('dist/jsrequire.min.js');
 ```

-To run the build, just run `node build.js`.
+To build, just run `node build.js`.
 That's it!
 This is all you need to do in order to concatenated a bunch of files, minify/obfuscate the result, put some credits on top, and write it to a file.

 Want to write your own tasks?
 There are only four conventions to keep in mind: